VallarasuS/Vallarasu.in/docs/_posts/2026-01-09-python-cheat-sheet.md

 ## List

-Lists are non-primitive data type to hold multiple items.
+- Lists are non-primitive data type to hold multiple items.
-Can contain any types and number of items
+- Can contain any types and number of items
-Can have duplicates
+- Can have duplicates
-Can be mutated
+- Mutable - Can modify values
-Allows zero based index read and write
+- Allows zero based index read and write

 ### List Operations